Better-Than-Takeout Mongolian Chicken

 Nutrition information is automatically calculated, so should only be used as an approximation.

-More Easy Asian Skillet Recipes:
+More Asian Chicken Recipes:

 Better-Than-Takeout Teriyaki Chicken – 🥢🍚 Learn how to make the BEST teriyaki chicken at home in one skillet in just 20 minutes!
 Tender juicy chicken that’s full of rich Asian-inspired teriyaki flavor is a guaranteed family FAVORITE!
 Faster, healthier, and more budget-friendly than calling for takeout which is a triple WIN!